Destination Guide

 Nyerere National Park (Selous)

-About Nyerere National Park (Selous)
+Why travel to Nyerere National Park (Selous)

 Nyerere National Park, formerly the northern section of Selous Game Reserve, ranks among Africa's largest protected areas.
 Renamed in 2019 to honor Tanzania's founding father, Julius Nyerere, this vast wilderness spans an area larger than Switzerland, offering unparalleled safari experiences far from northern circuit crowds.